Tomasz-Niewiadomski/SciCompProject/README.md

 5. Money I guess?

 ### What have we done:
-nothing yet
+#### Paolo
+I wrote a very basic class and recursive algorithm. didn't do the dynamic programming one yet

 ### What we are doing atm:
 #### Paolo
-Starting to implement a naive Regex search with dynamic programming as in https://www.youtube.com/watch?v=HAA8mgxlov8
+nothing, probably I'll continue tomorrow (Wed 18/01)